ryanstraight/academic-kickstart/content/authors/ryan/_index.md

   url: "arizona.edu"

 # Short bio (displayed in user profile at end of posts)
 bio: Dr. Ryan Straight is an award-winning educator, writer, and researcher.
-He currently serves as an Assistant Professor at the University of Arizona.
-He is co-program director of the Master of Science and undergraduate minor programs in Educational Technology and teaches in the Informatics and Cyber Operations undergraduate programs.
+He currently serves as an Assistant Professor at the University of Arizona in the College of Applied Science & Technology teaching in the Applied Computing and Cyber Operations undergraduate programs.
 He also teaches an annual freshman seminar, *Cyborgs and Transhumanism*, in the Honors College.<br>Here you will find a variety, such as travel exploits, reflections, expressions of stylistic pedagogy, reactions to technological and educational current events, and general musings on topics approaching Ryan's academic research.<br>He lives in Tucson, AZ with his wife Adriana and their three dogs, Sofie, Menchi, and Chewie.

 # Interests list
 interests: